-Submit information: Use the form below to submit your information required to file your income tax extension.
+Submit information: Click the icon below to submit your information required to file your income tax extension.

 Authorization: By submitting the form below, you hereby acknowledge that you fully understand all parts of our Personal Income Tax Engagement Letter here and are authorizing us to file this extension of time on your behalf.

 Please know that while filing an extension removes late filing penalty assessments when you file by the extension deadline of October 16th, 2023, any tax liabilities (amounts you owe the IRS or State) are STILL DUE BY April 18th, 2023.

 If you file an extension without making any payments and subsequently file with any amounts owed, interest will be charged on any amounts owed and will accrue beginning on April 18th, 2023, until your full balance(s) owed is paid.